 One of the first questions that I usually receive during a training course on Country Risk Analysis concerns the selection of risk indicators.
-The “Study On Short-Term Economic Indicators For The Arab Region” by the Economic And Social Commission For Western Asia (ESCWA) gives various good pointers on what risk indicators to select for a thorough analysis of a particular country.
+The “Study On Short-Term Macro-Economic Risk Indicators For The Arab Region” by the Economic And Social Commission For Western Asia (ESCWA) gives various good pointers on what risk indicators to select for a thorough analysis of a particular country.

 The report suggests a rather detailed template for the selection of short-term economic data (pp. 87-88):